jordanstewart-hub/Suspicious-Powershell-Usage/Threat_Report.md

 ## 📘 Scenario Overview

-Security analysts observed unusual outbound traffic on several endpoints, which prompted a hunt for signs of PowerShell misuse — a common tactic used by threat actors to bypass security controls, download payloads, or exfiltrate data.
+Security analysts observed unusual outbound traffic on several endpoints between 9 AM-10:30 AM May 8th 2025 which prompted a hunt for signs of PowerShell misuse by a user in their organization — a common tactic used by threat actors to bypass security controls, download payloads, or exfiltrate data.
 The hunt focuses on detecting potentially malicious PowerShell executions across Windows 10 endpoints.
 ---